-- 351. In general, a single ASR should be prepared for clinical trials involving a development of a (fixed) combination product. - 352.
+- 363. Answer: As a main rule, separate ASRs may be prepared for each IMP of a combination and data on clinical trial safety can be included in each ASR56. - 364.
+In general, a single ASR should be prepared for clinical trials involving a development of a (fixed) combination product. - 365.
 In exceptional cases (e.g., in academic studies), a single ASR for the trial may also be prepared for multi-drug therapy.
 Given the potential complexities it is not possible to provide specific guidance that addresses all the different situations.
-However, some advice can be found in section 2.5 of the ICH E2F.
+However, some advice can be found in section 2.5 of the ICH E2F59.